'I love that the courses focus on local, national and international examples, and go in-depth...'

 Stephanie's interest in people underpins every aspect of her university life.
 As a student mentor, Geography tutor, and working for the University's Disability Resource Service (DRS) and other support services, she has been able to help a number of students.

-'I have been a mentor for three years – meeting students, both domestic and international, and helping them with life at Canterbury.
-I've also helped at Careers Day, the International Welcome, and during the Orientation week.
+'I have been a mentor for four years – meeting students, both domestic and international, and helping them with life at Canterbury.
+I've also helped at Careers Day, the International Welcome, during Orientation week, and in the Welcome Centre for the three weeks it was open at the start of the year.

 ‘I got involved with DRS via UC Career Hub as they had a job opening and as a result I am now working part-time.
 It is excellent to have a job on campus as it means no travelling between work and university which is a bonus.
 I love working with DRS as it means a lot to know that I am helping other students on campus.’

-Stephanie is studying Geography, and her interest in that broad subject during her undergrad study centred on human geography.
+Stephanie first specialised in Geography with UC, and her interest in that broad subject during her undergrad study centred on human geography.

-Stephanie is currently completing a Postgraduate Diploma in Science in Geography, with a focus on urban ecology or ‘nature in cities’.
+Stephanie later completed a Postgraduate Diploma in Science in Geography, with a focus on urban ecology or ‘nature in cities’.
+This inspired her to take on the Master of Forestry Science, to better understand forest and plant resources and management within cities.

 UC’s location, then, is ideal for her love of the outdoors.